ahmedbilal/video-summarization/README.md

 5. You have successfully trusted the notebook.
 6. To run it click on **Kernel->Restart and Run all->Restart and Run all Cell** from top menu.

-**Note** Notebooks are often outdated.
-They are just used to develop initial working program.
-For latest and greatest implementation refer to python files (with .py extension)
 ## References
 1. https://en.wikipedia.org/wiki/Video_synopsis
 2. http://www.vision.huji.ac.il/video-synopsis/iccv07-webcam.pdf